Chapter 1: This Venerable One is Dead

 “Third Year of Cock.”

-After enduring three agonizing years, it was finally time for the reigning era name “Ji Ba” to be replaced.
+After enduring three agonizing years, it was finally time for the reigning era name, “Ji Ba,” to be replaced.

-Everyone in the world waited anxiously for His Majesty the Emperor’s fourth era name, but this time Mo Ran had lost all interest in such matters.
+Everyone in the world waited anxiously for His Majesty the Emperor’s fourth reigning era name, but this time Mo Ran had lost all interest in such matters.
 It was in this year that the unrest simmering in the cultivation world finally erupted.
+The righteous martial artists and heroes of the cultivation world who had suffered in silence for nearly a decade finally joined forces and formed a vast army of millions to force their way into the palace of the first emperor, Mo Weiyu.

 Especially not a tyrant like him.

 After many months of battle and bloodshed, the rebel army finally reached the foot of Sisheng Peak.
-This steep mountain was located in the Sichuan region, a place of steep, perilous mountain cliffs shrouded in clouds and mist year-round.
+This steep mountain was located in the Shuzhong region, a place of steep, perilous mountain cliffs shrouded in clouds and mist year-round.

 Mo Ran’s grand palace stood majestically at its summit.

 With the arrow nocked on the string, it would only take one last strike to overthrow the palace.
 But this strike was the most dangerous to make.
-Seeing that the light of victory lay right before their eyes, the allied forces, which had been united by their hatred, were starting to have second thoughts.
+Seeing that the light of victory lay right before their eyes, the allied forces, which had been united by their hatred, began having second thoughts.
+Should the old ruler be overthrown, a new order would have to be established in its place.
+No one wanted to exhaust any more energy at this moment, and so no one was willing to be the vanguard and lead the charge up the mountain.

 They were all afraid that this cunning, ruthless tyrant would descend from the sky, baring his beastly white fangs, and rip apart those who dared to attack his palace, tearing them to pieces.